Johjo/blog-collectif-ytreza/content/posts/mob-programming.md

 ## For which activities?

+### During a mission
-We currently pratice mob programming for various types of activitie, the most obvious one beingis development.
+We currently pratice mob programming for various types of activities, the most obvious one being development.
 After all we are devs, right?
 Because the coding part in a project is never the starting point, nor the ending one, we also have to consider other chores to do.

-Before partnership begins between a client and us, we need to understand the problem we aim to solve.
+Before partnership even begins between a client and us, we need to understand the problem we aim to solve.
-Having the team available for a meeting helps a lot with asking the right questions.
+Having the team available for a first meeting helps a lot to ask the right questions.
 Remember, we need as much information as possible to make sure we have the required skills to come up with the right solution.

+Speaking about partnership, it might have to begin with a quote and this is something we tackle collectively.
+We decide together to share a degree of risk.
+We success as a team or fail as team.

+### Outside a mission
-Partnership might have to begin with a quote and this is something we tackle collectively Priorisation des tâches au sein d'une mission Construction d'un devis / répondre à un prospect Organisation / structuration du collectif.
+Priorisation des tâches au sein d'une mission Construction d'un devis / répondre à un prospect Organisation / structuration du collectif.